saitawngpha/MyanmarOCR/README.md

 ## MyanmarOCR for iOS App
 > A lazy people do a simple thing.
-This is a simple Myanmar OCR with Tesseract-OCR for iOS App.
+This is a simple Myanmar OCR app with Tesseract-OCR for iOS.

 ## Dependencies
 - SwiftyTesseract (Tesseract-OCR)